laurieroy/node-weather-app/README.md

 # node-weather-app
-This is a console-based app where the user inputs an address, either street or city, state and its location is retrieved using the mapquest API.
-Using this location, the weather is called from the darksky API.
+This is a console-based app where the user inputs an address, either street or city, state and its coordinates are retrieved using the mapquest API.
+Weather is then retrieved for this location using the darksky API.

+It was originally built using the request library:

-In console, type "node app.js --address '1301 lombard street Philadephia'" or "node app.js -a 'Portland OR'".
+In the console, type "node app.js --address '1301 lombard street Philadephia'" or "node app.js -a 'Portland OR'".
 The app will fetch the current temperature for this location.

+Later, the app was refactored to use axios:
+"node app-promise.js -a 'Portland, OR'"

 Address is parsed using yargs, along with basic help functionality.